kerogs/starlake-reloaded/CONFIG_README.md

 It lets you add shortcut buttons to quickly redirect to different services.

 ### Change services images
-You can change the image to your profile photo (or other) simply by replacing the file in ``/avatar.png`` and modifying the value in config.js (if required)
+You can change the image to your profile photo (or other) simply by replacing the file in ``/avatar.png`` and modifying the value in config.js (if required).
+You can use full url if you want.
 ```js
 const googleServices = {
     "image": "avatar.png",